electrichive/waggledance/index.md

 This is written for people who don’t have a strong background in programming and computer science, and are trying to figure out if they want to pursue a career using programming.

 ## Why is it opinionated and curated?
-I think exploring the world of programming-related careers can be really confusing to newbies, and it can become really easy to get lost, stalled by decision paralysis, or simply procrastinate.
+I think exploring the world of programming-related careers can be really confusing to newbies, and it can be very easy to get lost, become overwhelmed by decision paralysis, or simply procrastinate.

 This guide is aimed at helping out people with a specific goal of becoming a professional programmer by giving them a simple plan to follow, reducing choices to a handful of options selected for quality and effectiveness, and providing advice on how to actually go about the whole process.